The best cameras for wedding photography in 2025: top kit for the big day

 (Image credit: Adam Waring/Mike Harris)

-Nikon's budget full-frame camera is perfect for starting out in wedding photography
+Best budget full-frame camera for wedding photography

 Specifications